 David M. French Hall: French Hall

-Frances Willson Thompson Library: Thompson Library
+Frances Willson Thompson Library: Thompson Library or FWTL

 Harding Mott University Center: UCEN

 University Pavilion: UPAV

 William S. White Building: White Building or WSW